Ehresmann connection: Principal bundles and principal connections

 Conversely, it can be shown that such a g-valued 1-form on a principal bundle generates a horizontal distribution satisfying the aforementioned properties.

 Given a local trivialization one can reduce ω to the horizontal vector fields (in this trivialization).
-It defines a 1-form ω' on B via pullback.
+It defines a 1-form ω' on M via pullback.
 The form ω determines ω completely, but it depends on the choice of trivialization.
 (This form is often also called a connection form and denoted simply by ω.)

 Vector bundles and covariant derivatives

 Suppose that E is a smooth vector bundle over M. Then an Ehresmann connection H on E is said to be a linear (Ehresmann) connection if He depends linearly on e ∈ Ex for each x ∈ M. To make this precise, let Sλ denote scalar multiplication by λ on E. Then H is linear if and only if $H_{\lambda e} = \mathrm d(S_{\lambda})_e (H_{e})$for any e ∈ E and scalar λ.